 This circle had been repeated several times, but Guo Ziyi never bragged about his glorious achievements or complained about those injustices.

-He defeated enemies bravely when he was needed, and lived in seclusion when he was expelled.
+He defeated enemies bravely when needed and lived in seclusion when expelled.

 Agate Tea Cup (Zhan Tuo) of the Tang Dynasty — National Museum of China (Photo by Dongmaiying)

-Years later, some nomadic regimes allied and sent over 300, 000 soldiers attack the Tang Empire.
+Years later, some nomadic regimes allied and sent over 300,000 soldiers to attack the Tang Empire.

 General Guo Ziyi went to one of those allied regimes alone and persuaded the Khan to retreat.

-Then, Guo Ziyi decisively attacked other regimes and achieved huge success.
+Then, Guo Ziyi decisively attacked other regimes and achieved tremendous success.

-Afterward, he was awarded some honorable titles, and led Tang's army and achieved more successes and well-defended the borders.
+Afterward, he was awarded some honorable titles, led Tang's army, achieved more success, and well-defended the borders.

 Honorable Reputation and Legacy of Guo Ziyi

-General Guo Ziyi impressed many people by his extraordinary contributions, kind personality, absolute loyalty, and integrity, including emperors, ministers, soldiers, and civilians.
+General Guo Ziyi impressed many people with his extraordinary contributions, kind personality, absolute loyalty, and integrity, including emperors, ministers, soldiers, and civilians.

-In the end, even those eunuchs that had framed him up several times before were completely admired him.
+In the end, even those eunuchs that had framed him several times before wholly admired him.

-Throughout the history of China, there was no negative comment about Guo Ziyi; everyone was sincerely respected this brave and wise person.
+Throughout the history of China, there was no adverse comment about Guo Ziyi; everyone sincerely respected this brave and wise person.

-This made Guo Ziyi a brilliant politician that survived all conspiracies and flourished his clan, while many other contributive generals were abolished or framed or executed.
+This made Guo Ziyi a brilliant politician that survived all conspiracies and flourished his clan, while many other contributive generals were abolished, framed, or executed.